 - Low pressure (below 29.80 inHg): Cloud cover, precipitation likely.
 Often pre-frontal or during a system.

 A cold front passage typically drops pressure by 0.15 to 0.40 inHg over 12–24 hours, then pressure climbs back up as the front pushes through.
-The National Weather Service defines a significant pressure change as 0.06 inHg or more per hour — that's when frontal boundaries are crossing your area.
+The National Weather Service defines a significant pressure change as 0.06 inHg or more per hour — when that threshold is hit, frontal boundaries are crossing your area [2].

-The Swim Bladder Myth — Here's the Truth
+The Swim Bladder Theory — What the Science Actually Says

 You've probably heard this one: "Bass have swim bladders filled with gas, and when pressure drops, the bladder expands, making them uncomfortable, so they feed aggressively before a front to compensate."